 Warm Color Combination

-Combining warm hues together--such as orange and red or orange and pink--can be great alternatives for a tween or teen bedroom idea.
+Combining warm hues together—such as orange and red or orange and pink—can be great alternatives for a tween or teen bedroom idea.
 These color combinations create a wonderful contrast and lively color options for these types of contemporary bedrooms.
-With the right pieces of furniture, accents, and artwork this color duo works well as long as you remember to use a neutral color to balance out the design--like white, soft browns, or beige-- otherwise the room will begin to look too busy and... chaotic!Continue to 4 of 11 below.
+With the right pieces of furniture, accents, and artwork this color duo works well as long as you remember to use a neutral color to balance out the design—like white, soft browns, or beige—otherwise the room will begin to look too busy and chaotic!Continue to 3 of 9 below.

-This lovely eclectic bedroom designed by Kimball Starr Interior Design, is a perfect example of an all-orange bedroom idea.
-This design is well thought out using soft browns, white, patterns, and different shades of orange to create a complete and well-balanced color scheme.
-A great idea that you can create by incorporating a few simple pieces to your bedroom, such as the area rug, accent pillows, and bedding.Continue to 5 of 11 below.
+This lovely airy, bohemian bedroom designed by Sara and Rich Combs is a perfect example of an orange bedroom idea that isn't too bright or vibrant.
+This design is well thought out using soft browns, creamy whites, patterns, and different shades of orange to create a complete and well-balanced color scheme.
+The neutrals still allow for some orange to shine through, while still remaining a classic style that will be pretty for years to come.
+A great idea that you can create by incorporating a few simple pieces to your bedroom, such as the area rug, accent pillows, and bedding.Continue to 4 of 9 below.

 Bold, Vibrant Orange and Dark Blue

-Color complements are wonderful color schemes for bedrooms because they create a stunning contrast; which can be bold--such as this modern bedroom that uses dark blue, red, and vibrant orange--or subtle by using pastel shades.
-This color scheme is always a great way to add some fun color and interest to a bedroom; the key to a successful design when using color complements is to incorporate a neutral base or accent color--like white, black, brown, or grey.Continue to 8 of 11 below.
+Color complements are wonderful color schemes for bedrooms because they create a stunning contrast; which can be bold—such as this modern bedroom that uses dark blue, red, and vibrant orange—or subtle by using pastel shades.
+This color scheme is always a great way to add some fun color and interest to a bedroom; the key to a successful design when using color complements is to incorporate a neutral base or accent color—like white, black, brown, or grey.Continue to 7 of 9 below.

 07 of 09